-How Britain's greatest wartime leader and its finest film producer changed the course of history
+How Britain's wartime leader and its only ever movie mogul changed the course of history

 Using previously undiscovered documents, that mission and the friendship which underpinned it is explored for the first time in a new documentary by writer-director John Fleet.